RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

-In perhaps the best case, deployments are created by a Continuous Deployment (CD) server in a software delivery
+In perhaps the best case, Deployments are created by a Continuous Deployment (CD) server in a software delivery
 pipeline.
 In the example above we used `kubectl create deployment` to quickly establish a set of three httpd pods.
 As
 you can see, the pods all have the `app=website` label.
 In Kubernetes, labels are arbitrary key/value pairs associated
 with resources.
 Deployments use labels to identify the pods they own.
 We can also use labels to tell a Service which